The Farmers Arms is a

 Traditional City Public House

-The Farmers consists of three rooms, the top room (photographed left) being considered more as a dining area, although there are no set rules on this.
+The Farmers consists of two rooms, the top room (photographed left) being considered more as a dining area, although there are no set rules on this.

 The Glue pot (the edge of which is pictured below) is where the locals tend to gather.
 It has an open fire which makes it actually rather warm on winters' nights - depending who is in charge of the logs!